Finite pointset method: Advantages

 This method has various advantages over grid-based techniques; for example, it can handle fluid domains, which change naturally, whereas grid based techniques require additional computational effort.
 The finite points have to completely cover the whole flow domain, i.e. the point cloud has to fulfill certain quality criteria (finite points are not allowed to form “holes” which means finite points have to find sufficiently numerous neighbours; also, finite points are not allowed to cluster; etc.).

 The finite point cloud is a geometrical basis, which allows for a numerical formulation making FPM a general finite difference idea applied to continuum mechanics.
 That especially means, if the point reduced to a regular cubic point grid, then FPM would reduce to a classical finite difference method.
-The idea of general finite differences also means that FPM is not based on a weak formulation like Galerkin’s approach.
+The idea of general finite differences also means that FPM is not based on a weak formulation like Galerkin's approach.
 Rather, FPM is a strong formulation which models differential equations by direct approximation of the occurring differential operators.
 The method used is a moving least squares idea which was especially developed for FPM.

 History

-In order to overcome the disadvantages of the classical methods many approaches have been developed to simulate such flows (Hansbo 92, Harlow et al. 1965, Hirt et al. 1981, Kelecy et al. 1997, Kothe at el.
-1992, Maronnier et al. 1999, Tiwari et al. 2000).
-A classical grid free Lagrangian method is Smoothed Particle Hydrodynamics (SPH), which was originally introduced to solve problems in astrophysics (Lucy 1977, Gingold et al. 1977).
+In order to overcome the disadvantages of the classical methods many approaches have been developed to simulate such flows.
+A classical grid free Lagrangian method is Smoothed Particle Hydrodynamics (SPH), which was originally introduced to solve problems in astrophysics.

-It has since been extended to simulate the compressible Euler equations in fluid dynamics and applied to a wide range of problems, see (Monaghan 92, Monaghan et al. 1983, Morris et al. 1997).
-The method has also been extended to simulate inviscid incompressible free surface flows (Monaghan 94).
+It has since been extended to simulate the compressible Euler equations in fluid dynamics and applied to a wide range of problems.
+The method has also been extended to simulate inviscid incompressible free surface flows..
 The implementation of the boundary conditions is the main problem of the SPH method.

-Another approach for solving fluid dynamic equations in a grid free framework is the moving least squares or least squares method (Belytschko et al. 1996, Dilts 1996, Kuhnert 99, Kuhnert 2000, Tiwari et al. 2001 and 2000).
-With this approach boundary conditions can be implemented in a natural way just by placing the finite points on boundaries and prescribing boundary conditions on them (Kuhnert 99).
+Another approach for solving fluid dynamic equations in a grid free framework is the moving least squares or least squares method.
+With this approach boundary conditions can be implemented in a natural way just by placing the finite points on boundaries and prescribing boundary conditions on them.
 The robustness of this method is shown by the simulation results in the field of airbag deployment in car industry.
 Here, the membrane (or boundary) of the airbag changes very rapidly in time and takes a quite complicated shape (Kuhnert et al. 2000).